mattkimber/cargopositor/README.md

 therefore changin the order in which operations are applied (source and destination) will produce different results.

+#### Truncate

+When using repeat with `n` of 0, you can allow truncation at edges by setting `"truncate": true` in the operation.
+This is useful when using repeat to generate textures.

 #### Recolouring

 Recolouring is not an operation in itself but is supported by some of